turingschool/front-end-curriculum/lessons/module-1/git-and-github.md

 Already up to date.
 ```

 This step is most important when working on a team.
-We will want to make sure that our feature branch has merged master locally before we create a pull request.
+It is a safeguard, to ensure that our feature branch has all of the latest changes from master, before we create our pull request.

 **Note** Ideally you are only merging the changes from master into features branches locally and merging changes from feature branches into master via pull requests